trifle-io/trifle-io/docs/trifle-stats/drivers/performance.md

 Trifle::Stats::Driver::Sqlite           4.3669s         0.193s
 ```

-`Trifle::Stats` normalizes nested values to top level before storing them, so overall there is not much performance difference between these.
+`Trifle::Stats` normalizes nested values to top level before storing them, so overall there is not much performance difference between these. `Mongo` is performing the best, while `Postgres` and `Sqlite` are doing bit worse on writes, but still rocking those reads.

-Complex tracking is also where `Mongo` shines.
-It doesn't matter if you track 1, 5, or 100 values, mongo will perform (almost) lineary.

 ### Some really _large_ tracking